 With the text selected, create a Linear Gradient from the Gradient panel.
 Change the color of the first swatch on the Gradient Slider (left swatch) to a light green (I used these CMYK values: C=40, M=0, Y=100, K=0).
 Change the second swatch on the Gradient Slider to a darker green (C=60 M=16 Y=100 K=0).
 Use the Gradient Tool (G) to adjust the gradient by clicking at the top of the type and dragging to the bottom of the type so the dark part is at the bottom.

 2. Create a Leaf

 Now we're going to create some leaves.
 Start by drawing a leaf shape with the Pen Tool (P).
-Again, with the Pen Tool (P), draw a line that starts at the tip of leaf and ends in the middle of the bottom part of the leaf.
+Again, with the Pen Tool (P), draw a line that starts at the tip of the leaf and ends in the middle of the bottom part of the leaf.
 After selecting the line and the leaf shape, press the Divide button in the Pathfinder panel, located on the bottom left side of the panel.
-Ungroup (Command + Shift + G) the objects so you have two separate shapes.
+Ungroup (Command-Shift-G) the objects so you have two separate shapes.

 With the Pen Tool (P), create a stem shape and send it behind the leaf shapes.
 Create a Linear Gradient, make the gradient the same colors as the leaf shapes, and adjust the gradient so the darker green is at the top of the stem.

 Next come the water droplets.
 Create an oblong ellipse with the Ellipse Tool (L).
 Then create a Linear Gradient using the same colors as the leaf and text.
 Adjust the gradient so the dark side is on the bottom left.

 Create another ellipse on top of the previous ellipse and create a Radial Gradient with the same swatches as the highlight gradient.
 Adjust this gradient so the light part of the gradient is coming from the bottom left.